Glossary

 **Acceptance Region**: The set of outcomes that count as successful for a given use case.
 Defined across multiple dimensions (accuracy, safety, empathy, latency, cost).
 An outcome must satisfy all dimensions simultaneously to fall within the acceptance region.

-**Action** (API: `tool`): A program or integration that an agent can execute during a conversation.
+**Action** (API: `tool`): A versioned code package or integration that an agent can execute during a conversation (Classic API).
 Actions connect the agent to external systems such as scheduling APIs, EHR lookups, or notification services.
 Called "tool" in the API.

 **Agent**: A conversational AI system configured to handle a specific set of tasks.
-Agents have a defined persona, context graph, dynamic behaviors, and evaluation criteria.
+Platform agents combine versioned instructions and identity with a service, context graph, tools, and evaluation criteria.
+Classic agents can also use dynamic behavior sets.

 **Agent Engine**: The modality-independent reasoning core of the platform.
 Processes typed signals (utterances, emotion, tool results, silence, barge-in, external events) and emits effects (respond, execute tool, filler, transition, terminate, observe, pause).
 Voice, text, and simulation are modality adapters that convert channel-specific I/O into signals and execute effects.
 See [Reasoning Engine](/agent/reasoning-engine.md).